Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Two different ways to compactify the moduli space of pseudo-holomorphic disks in the direct product

 Such an isomorphism is not canonically induced from $\mathscr I$, since $\Sigma_1^0(\sigma,{\bf r})$ may contain a part of the {\it sphere} components $K^{\rm s}_{i,\rm a}(\sigma^{\rm s}_{\rm a})$, on which $\mathscr I$ is {\it not} defined.

-We make certain special choice of the coordinate around the node which we use to glue, so that we can define $\mathscr I_{\sigma,{\bf r}}$. \begin{defn} \begin{enumerate} \item A holomorphic embedding $D^2 \to S^2$ is said to be {\it extendable} if it is a restriction of a biholomorphic map $S^2 \to S^2$. \item A holomorphic embedding $D^2 \to D^2$ is said to be {\it extendable} if it is a restriction of biholomorphic map $D^2(R) \to D^2$ for some $R > 1$. \item A holomorphic embedding $(D_{\ge 0}^2,\partial D_{\ge 0}^2) \to (D^2,\partial D^2)$ is said to be {\it extendable} if its double is extendable in the sense of $(1)$. \item An analytic family of coordinates is said to be {\it extendable} if its members are extendable in the sense of (1),(2) or (3). \end{enumerate} \end{defn} We recall that we assumed that all the analytic families of coordinates appearing as a part of gluing data are extendable.
-(Definition \ref{defn1222} (8).) \begin{lem} We can canonically define a biholomorphic map $\mathscr I_{\sigma,{\bf r}} : \Sigma_1^0(\sigma,{\bf r}) \to \Sigma_2^0(\sigma,{\bf r})$ with the following properties. \begin{enumerate} \item The next diagram commutes.
+We take a certain special choice of the coordinates around the nodes which we use to glue, so that we can define $\mathscr I_{\sigma,{\bf r}}$. \begin{defn} \quad \begin{enumerate}\itemsep=0pt \item[(1)] A holomorphic embedding $D^2 \to S^2$ is said to be {\it extendable} if it is a restriction of a~biholomorphic map $S^2 \to S^2$. \item[(2)] A holomorphic embedding $D^2 \to D^2$ is said to be {\it extendable} if it is a restriction of biholomorphic map $D^2(R) \to D^2$ for some $R > 1$. \item[(3)] A holomorphic embedding $\bigl(D_{\ge 0}^2,D^2\cap \R\bigr) \to \bigl(D^2,\partial D^2\bigr)$ is said to be {\it extendable} if its double is extendable in the sense of $(1)$. \item[(4)] An analytic family of coordinates is said to be {\it extendable} if its members are extendable in the sense of (1), (2) or (3). \end{enumerate}